Bourgogne Franche Comté

 This geological anomaly contributed to the emergence and isolation of a unique fauna and flora.

-The best example are the so called Pelouses Calcicoles (an area of calcicolous plants) that grow at the summit of the Roche de Solutré.
+The best example are the so called Pelouses Calcicoles (an area of calcicolous plants) that grow at its summit.

 Calcicolous plants grow only on soils rich in calcium carbonate and can’t survive in acid soils.